Chai Puppy Chow Recipe

 As I can see how this might be a turn off, let’s focus on the ingredients at hand: chocolate, peanut butter, cereal and sugar.

 How My “Chai Chow” Puppy Chow Came To Be

 On a recent trip to Kohler, Wisconsin I stopped at The American Club coffee shop one morning and noticed something intriguing sitting in little paper bags among the bagels and danishes on the counter.
 Chai Chow, the bags read.

-Could it be the nostalgic comfort of a classic southern puppy chow recipe, mixed with exotic chai spices?
+Could it be the nostalgic comfort of a classic southern puppy chow recipe, mixed with Nutella and exotic chai spices?
 Now this was something I had to try!

 Well this girl knew immediately, Chai Chow would be a treat made at home again and again.

-The rich chocolate nuttiness of the Nutella mixed with all the wondrous spices and black tea flavor in the chai powder, make a brilliant and addictive coating on the crunchy cereal.
+The rich chocolate nuttiness of the Nutella mixed with all the wondrous spices and black tea flavor in the chai powder, makes a brilliant and addictive coating on the crunchy cereal.

-In fact, I advise you not to make this, unless you have plans to bag it up for edible gifts or take it immediately to a party.
+In fact, I advise you not to make this Chai and Nutella Puppy Chow, unless you have plans to bag it up for edible gifts or take it immediately to a party.